miielab/miienlp/examples/tokenCounts_example.md

   output_dir: ENTER_YOUR_OUTPUT_DIR_PATH #where you would like your results stored ...
 ```
 Note: the [Categories](https://github.com/miielab/Categories) GitHub repository contains all potential specific words we are interested in for our analysis in particular.
-You may create your own categories that are interesting to you, or go off of the categories we already created.
+One may create new categories, or rely on the already existing categories.

+### How to Run

+1. Edit and replace the `input.yaml` file in the [Token Counts folder](https://github.com/miielab/miienlp/tree/main/miienlp/token).
-2. Run the specific words pipeline with your customizations:
+2. Run the customized NER pipeline:
+    ```
-    - `python src/main.py -i /path/to/input/yaml`
+    $ python src/main.py -i /path/to/input/yaml
+    ```

 ## Example (Both NER + Specific Word Counts)
-1. To run both specific words and NER in one go, simply combine the fields in the specific word count section with the fields in the NER section into one large input.yaml file and then run `python src/main.py -i /path/to/input/yaml`

 ```
 ---